Sammy-Barasa/project0-Assembler-and-Simulator/README.md

 The register table is displayed showing the register data after every line is executed.
 The registers value begin empty with value `xxxx` and are updated as each line is executed

-Out of the 16 instructions, only the first three have been implemented.
+Out of the 16 instructions, only the first four have been implemented.

-**Completed instruction: 3/16**
+**Completed instruction: 4/16**

 The register table looks as shown below: